 Enjoying the procession of the 565 Tatung

-Festivities at the city of Singkawang were already in full swing on Feb 11 as people began to crowd the streets hoping to get a glimpse of the 565 ‘Tatung’ or shaman, the highlight of the Chap Goh Meh procession.
+The festivities in Singkawang were already in full swing on Feb 11 as people began to crowd the streets hoping to get a glimpse of the 565 ‘Tatung’ or shaman, the highlight of the Chap Goh Meh procession.

 The Tatung usually begin to prep themselves the day before the festival.
 Their preparations usually involve them going into trances at their respective temples, each temple dedicated to a different god.